 1989 Porsche 911 Turbo Coupe

 Ever since its introduction, the Porsche 911 Turbo has been the performance benchmark for the sports car industry.
-The 1989 models have always been highly sought after for their five-speed gearbox.
-They are also the final year of what many consider to be the finest generation of the iconic Type 930.
+Nineteen eighty-nine models have always been highly sought after, as they are the final year of what many consider to be the finest generation of 911 Turbos.

 The Andrews’s example is ready for whatever its new owner has in store, making it a wonderful acquisition for any enthusiast looking to experience the legendary Turbo.